smogon/pokemon-showdown-client/README.md

 ![image](https://user-images.githubusercontent.com/551184/53414680-def43480-3994-11e9-89d0-c06098c23fa0.png)
 ![image](https://user-images.githubusercontent.com/551184/53414760-119e2d00-3995-11e9-80f8-ecd17467310a.png)

-This is the only supported method of logging in on the beta Preact client.
+(This is the only supported method of logging in on the beta Preact client.)

   [5]: https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS

+### Other servers

 You can connect to an arbitrary server by navigating to `testclient.html?~~host:port`.
 For example, to connect to a server running